 To date, the average visit length on the site is an impressive 6:26 minutes, showing the traction that video content has with the target audience.

 Furthermore, the 3rd most used device to visit the site has been iPhone, followed by iPad and then Android.
 In fact, mobile visitors view more pages, stay almost 50% longer and have a higher percentage of repeat visits with lower bounce rates.
-These user behaviours demonstrate the importance of having a fully optimized mobile site, and clearly support the efforts put into its creation.
+These user behaviours demonstrate the importance of having a fully optimized mobile site, and clearly met the primary aim of the project.

 A great team, supportive client and talented partners all combined to making the site a great success.
 Check it out Career Trek BC, play around – and maybe you’ll find that career you always wanted!